theOehrly/Fast-F1/README.rst

 Installation
 ============

-You can install this package using pip
+You can install and update this package using the following command
 ::
     pip install git+https://github.com/theOehrly/Fast-F1.git

-Note that this package requires Python 3.8.
+Note that Python 3.8 is required.

 Usage
 =====